Michael Pfleger

 Michael Louis Pfleger (born May 22, 1949) is an American Catholic priest and social activist located in Chicago.
 Since 1981, he has been pastor of St. Sabina Catholic Church, a Black parish in Chicago's Auburn Gresham neighborhood.

-He has been the subject of a number of controversies, mostly involving his public comments and activities related to his pro-Black stance on social issues.
-He was suspended on occasion for such incidents.
+He has been the subject of a number of controversies, mostly involving his public comments and activities.

-Pfleger has also been the subject of multiple sex abuse allegations, including three in 2021 and one in 2022.
-All were found to be unsubstantiated by the Archdiocese of Chicago.
+Pfleger has also been the subject of multiple sex abuse allegations, including three in 2021 and one in 2022 which were found to be unsubstantiated by the Archdiocese of Chicago.
+Another allegation was made in 2026.